hazemAmir/MappSent/README.md

 ### Results of the 2016 SemEval edition
 ```
-1. ./MappSent.sh 100 5 0 2016 test
+1. ./MappSent.sh sg 100 5 0 2016 test

 The default parameters are:

-sg:  a skipgram model of 100 dimensions
+-sg:     a skipgram model of 100 dimensions
-5:   a window size of 5 words.
+-5:      a window size of 5 words.
-0:   a minimum token length of 1.
+-0:      a minimum token length of 1.
-2016:    Semeval 2016 edition.
+-2016:   Semeval 2016 edition.
-test:    the experiments are conducted on the test set.
+-test:   the experiments are conducted on the test set.

 ```